Nurse Practitioner Scope of Practice Breakdown

-As of August 2016, 21 states and the District of Columbia have granted nurse practitioners (NPs) the ability to practice independently without physician oversight.
-Nurse practitioners across the country can prescribe medication (including controlled substances), sign death certificates, order physical therapy, and conduct telehealth visits (AANP).
+As of July 2021, 23 states and the District of Columbia have granted nurse practitioners (NPs) the ability to practice independently.
+Nurse practitioners in these states can prescribe medication (including controlled substances), sign death certificates, order physical therapy, and conduct telehealth visits (AANP) without physician oversight.

-Numerous organizations including the Institute of Medicine, Federal Trade Commission, Robert Wood Johnson Foundation, and the American Association of Retired Persons support nurse practitioners.
-These organizations have independently reviewed research regarding the nurse practitioner profession, and have advocated for expanded practice.
-Furthermore, the American Association of Nurse Practitioners (AANP 2016) reported that malpractice rates among NPs are impressively low.
-Only 1.9 percent of NPs have been named as the primary defendant in a lawsuit.
+Numerous organizations support nurse practitioners, including the Institute of Medicine, Federal Trade Commission, Robert Wood Johnson Foundation, and the American Association of Retired Persons.
+These organizations have independently reviewed research regarding the nurse practitioner profession and have advocated for expanded practice.

 Two terms often associated with nurse practitioners are “scope of practice” and “independent practice.”
-These terms refer to what nurse practitioners can and can’t do and they vary across states.
-These terms are similar and should be understood by nurse practitioners and other healthcare providers alike.
+These terms refer to what duties nurse practitioners can and cannot do, which varies across states.

-You’ll often hear the term “scope of practice” in relation to nurse practitioners.
-Scope of practice refers to the procedures, actions, and processes that a health care provider is legally permitted to perform or follow within the terms of their professional license.
+Scope of practice refers to the procedures, actions, and processes that a healthcare provider is legally permitted to perform within the terms of their professional license.
 Scope of practice varies by state for each healthcare provider.
-Some states permit a liberal scope of practice for nurse practitioners, while others restrict nurse practitioners by requiring physicians to oversee what they do.
+Some states permit a liberal scope of practice for nurse practitioners, while others restrict nurse practitioners by requiring physicians to supervise what they do.

 The scope of practice varies significantly between nurse practitioners and registered nurses (RN).
 An RN is permitted to make a nursing diagnosis and implement a nursing treatment, which might include health education and case management.
-A nurse practitioner’s scope of practice, on the other hand, includes medical diagnosis and treatment, which might include prescription medication, diagnostic imaging, and counseling.
+A nurse practitioner’s scope of practice includes medical diagnosis and treatment, which might include prescription medication, diagnostic imaging, and counseling.

 A detailed analysis comparing physician and nurse practitioner scope of practice can be found Chapter 2 of Dr. Carolyn Buppert’s Nurse Practitioner’s Business Practice and Legal Guide Fifth Edition.
 Also, detailed position papers on the NP state scope of practice, relative cost-effectiveness of services, and the quality of outcomes compared to doctors can be found on the AANP website.

-In the context of medicine, independent practice refers to a nurse practitioner’s ability to provide patient care without mandated oversight from a physician.
+In the context of medicine, independent practice, or full-practice authority, refers to a nurse practitioner’s ability to provide patient care without oversight from a physician.
 A nurse practitioner who practices independently can assess, diagnose, and treat a patient without physician involvement.
 A nurse practitioner without independent practice rights must maintain a written, legal document signed by one or more physicians agreeing to particular conditions for practice.

-The degree of nurse practitioner independence from physicians relies on state laws, which vary across the country.
+The degree of nurse practitioner independence relies on state laws, which vary across the country.
 The AANP classifies each state by full practice (independent), reduced practice (partially independent), and restricted (nonindependent):

-- Full Practice: “State practice and licensure law provides for all nurse practitioners to evaluate patients, diagnose, order and interpret diagnostic tests, initiate and manage treatments—including prescribe medications—under the exclusive licensure authority of the state board of nursing.”
-Examples of independent states include Oregon, Vermont, Maine, and Arizona.
+- “State practice and licensure laws permit all NPs to evaluate patients; diagnose, order and interpret diagnostic tests; and initiate and manage treatments, including prescribing medications and controlled substances, under the exclusive licensure authority of the state board of nursing.

-- Reduced Practice: “State practice and licensure law reduces the ability of nurse practitioners to engage in at least one element of NP practice.
-State law requires a regulated collaborative agreement with an outside health discipline in order for the nurse practitioner to provide patient care or limits the setting or scope of one or more elements of NP practice.”
-Examples of partially independent states include Ohio, Pennsylvania, Utah, and Kentucky.
+- “State practice and licensure laws reduce the ability of NPs to engage in at least one element of NP practice.
+State law requires a career-long regulated collaborative agreement with another health provider in order for the NP to provide patient care, or it limits the setting of one or more elements of NP practice.”

-- Restricted Practice: “State practice and licensure law restricts the ability of a nurse practitioner to engage in at least one element of nurse practitioner practice.
-State requires supervision, delegation, or team-management by an outside health discipline in order for the NP to provide patient care.”
-Examples of non-independent states include Texas, Florida, South Carolina, and Tennessee.
+- “State practice and licensure laws restrict the ability of NPs to engage in at least one element of NP practice.
+State law requires career-long supervision, delegation or team management by another health provider in order for the NP to provide patient care.”

-Unfortunately, the scope of practice for nurse practitioners varies by state.
-As a result, the National Council of State Boards of Nursing has launched the Campaign for APRN Consensus, an initiative to assist states in equalizing their nurse practitioner laws.
+The scope of practice for nurse practitioners varies by state.
+As a result, the National Council of State Boards of Nursing launched the Campaign for APRN Consensus in 2008, an initiative to assist states in equalizing their nurse practitioner laws.
 The term APRN refers to “advanced practice registered nurse,” which encompasses nurse practitioners, nurse midwives, nurse anesthetists, and clinical nurse specialists.

-The Campaign aims to align state laws with the current, accepted model for nurse practitioner regulation, licensure, education, and certification.
-The goal of the Campaign is to help consumers, employers, and healthcare professionals to clearly understand the preparation and scope of practice of nurse practitioners.
+The campaign aims to align state laws with the current, accepted model for nurse practitioner regulation, licensure, education, and certification.
+The goal of the campaign is to help consumers, employers, and healthcare professionals clearly understand the preparation and scope of practice of nurse practitioners.

-Specifically, the Campaign encourages all states to adopt these rules:
+Specifically, the Campaign for APRN Consensus encourages all states to adopt these rules:

-- Licensure as an RN and as an NP
+- Licensure as an RN and as an APRN

-- Graduate or postgraduate education from an accredited institition
+- Graduate or postgraduate education from an accredited institution

 - Board-issued certification in a medical specialty